bombasticSlacks/3-skill/Weapon-Traits.md

 ### Two Handed
 This weapon requires two free hands to wield effectively.

-### Exotic
-This weapon requires additional training to be used effectively but has additional traits available.

 ### Advanced
 This weapon requires sophisticated systems to work and can be dissrupted by external tools and processes.

-### Basic
-This weapon is made of simple materials, its [Damage Bonus](Weapons#Damage%20Bonus) is reduced by 1.

 ### Impossibly Large
 This weapon cannot be wielded by an average-sized [Character](Terminology#Character).